Horoscope matching for marriage – Science or Superstition?

 8. Vashya Kuta – Ability to influence each other

-Vashya Kuta is probably a controversial topic as it is about the ability the of the man to influence the wife after marriage.
+Vashya Kuta is probably a controversial topic as it is about the ability of the the man to influence the wife after marriage.
 Considering the fact that the woman has a subservient role in the household in ancient India, this compatibility factor may not really mean much in the modern era where the woman is seen as an equal in the relationship.
 Vashya Kuta should be seen as a factor that determines marital accord or harmony.

 Vashya Kuta, like Rashi Kuta, is also based on the Rashis.
 The Rashis are divided into four categories and every Rashi belongs to one of the four categories.